Georgios Samaras: Celtic

+2007–08 (loan)

 On 29 January 2008, Samaras signed for Scottish Premier League club Celtic on a six-month loan deal, with the club having an option to buy him at the end of his loan spell.
 He said that he wanted the move because he needed to be playing first team football to get into the Greece squad for Euro 2008.
 He also said that he was attracted to the fact that he would regularly be able to play in European competition with Celtic.

 Samaras was given the number 9 shirt and made his debut on 4 February, in a 5–1 win in the Scottish Cup over Kilmarnock.
 He scored the final goal of the game after coming on as a substitute.
 On 20 February, he came on as a substitute in Celtic's 3–2 defeat to Barcelona, this was his first ever Champions League match.
 A week later he scored the winner in a 2–1 win over Inverness Caledonian Thistle to help Celtic keep up the pressure on league leaders Rangers.
 He then scored in Celtic's next match, a 2–0 win over Hibernian, after coming on as a substitute.
 Samaras' next goal came on 23 March, he again came on as a substitute and rounded off the scoring in a 3–0 win over Gretna.
 On 19 April, he scored the only goal of the game as Celtic beat Aberdeen 1–0, and moved to the top of the league for the first time in 2008.
 The next month, on 3 May, Samaras again came on as a substitute and scored the winner.
 His goal gave Celtic a 2–1 victory over Motherwell and kept up Celtic's late challenge for the league title.
 Celtic won the title on the last day of the season, 22 May, by beating Dundee United 1–0.
 Samaras came on as a late substitute and collected his first winners' medal after the match.

 Samaras' contribution in the second half of the season proved vital to Celtic winning the title, he scored several important goals which kept alive Celtic's faltering title hopes.
 His signing was also credited with reviving the previously underperforming Jan Vennegoor of Hesselink.